-Anti-Doping Organisation: Α Signatory that responsible initiating, for adopting rules for implementing or enforcing any part of the Doping Control process.
-This includes, for example, the International Olympic Committee, the International Committee, Paralympic other Maior Organisations that conduct Testing at their Events,
+Anti-Doping Organisation: Α Signatory responsible for adopting rules for implementing or enforcing any part of the Doping Control process.
+This includes, for example, the Olympic Committee, the International International Committee.
+Paralympic other Maior Organisations that conduct Testing at their Events,